 Section 4.
 Every member of this post in good standing shall be eligible to hold office in this post.

 Section 5.
 The duties of the officers and the executive committeemen shall be those usually appertaining to such officers or committeemen and as further provided in the By-Laws.

 Section 1.
-The revenue of this post shall be derived from membership or initiation fees, from annual membership dues and from such other sources as may be approved by the post executive committee.
+The revenue of this post shall be derived from membership dues and such other sources as may be approved by the post executive committee.

 Section 3.
-The post shall pay to departmental headquarters the national and department annual membership dues for every member of the post.
+The post shall pay to departmental headquarters the national and departmental annual membership dues for every member of the post.